TomatOrg/TomatoDotNet/README.md

 ## Compromises

 - Only 64bit support, we have no plans on supporting 32bit instruction sets, this simplifies alot of design choices

+- All fat pointers must be 16-byte aligned to ensure single-copy-atomicity for the fat pointers themselves, this also limits the supported arches only to those who have 16-byte single-copy-atomicity (like x86-64 and aarch64)

 - No support for array variance
     - requires more hidden type checks to work: